-On March 22, 2021, as amended on May 14, 2021, the Company entered into a Share Purchase Agreement to purchase all of the issued and outstanding shares of CGI, a private company, for consideration of 21,000,000 common shares of the Company.
+On March 22, 2021, as amended on May 14, 2021, the Company entered into a Share Purchase Agreement to purchase all of the issued and outstanding shares of CGI, a private company, for consideration of 2,100,000 common shares of the Company.
 The Company completed the acquisition of CGI on July 14, 2021 and the shares were issued with a fair value of \$1,470,000.
-The shares are subject to a multi-year escrow release under a TSXV Tier 2 Escrow Surplus Agreement (the "Escrow Agreement", Note 8(e)).
-CGI held the mineral rights to 9,944 hectares of mineral properties (the "Catharine Property") contiguous to the Company's optioned Link-Catharine RLDZ property.
-The Catharine Property is subject to a 2% retained royalty.
-(Note 5).
+The shares were subject to a multi-year escrow release under a TSXV Tier 2 Escrow Surplus Agreement (the "Escrow Agreement", Note 9(e)).
+CGI held the mineral rights to 9,944 hectares of mineral properties (the "Catharine Gold Property" or the "Claims") contiguous to the Company's optioned Link-Catharine RLDZ property.
+The Catharine Gold Property was subject to a 2% retained royalty.

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS - Page 16 FOR THE YEARS ENDED NOVEMBER 30, 2021 AND 2020 c) Catharine Gold Property (Kirkland Lake, Ontario) (continued)
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS - Page 17 FOR THE YEARS ENDED NOVEMBER 30, 2022 AND 2021 c) Catharine Gold Property (Kirkland Lake, Ontario) (continued)

-6. EXPLORATION AND EVALUATION ASSETS (CONTINUED)
+7. EXPLORATION AND EVALUATION ASSETS (CONTINUED)